cppandpython/EasyEffects/README.md

-# 🌟 Пресеты для EasyEffects
+# 🌟 Presets for EasyEffects

 <br><br>